ashishkulkarnii/ashishkulkarnii.github.io/_pages/about.md

 Apart from the majority of backend development, I played an important role in database schema designing, creating a cloud-native architecture and provisioning resources using [Terraform](https://www.terraform.io/) on [AWS](https://aws.amazon.com/), and evaluating NLP and LLM models for very specific use-cases.
 Today, I work as a full-time software developer on the same project.
 My day-to-day varies between developing backend process, GenAI integration, and most recently, implementing cloud-based malware protection.

-During my 8th semester, along with my internship, I served as an undergraduate teaching assistant for a 6th-semester course for 4 months, you can read more about that [here](/teaching/2024-teaching-assistant).
+During my 8th semester, along with my internship, I served as an undergraduate teaching assistant for a 6th-semester course on object oriented analysis and design using Java, which you can read more about [here](/teaching/2024-teaching-assistant).
 In parallel, I mentored at a 6-month long machine learning bootcamp at [Nasdaq, Bengaluru](https://www.nasdaq.com/about/careers/bangalore).

 ![Nasdaq Bengaluru Developers community picture](/images/nasdaq-developers-community.jpg)